- Safety and Health Topics

 By assessing their worksites, employers in the healthcare industry can identify methods for reducing the likelihood of incidents occurring.
 OSHA believes that a well written and implemented Workplace Violence Prevention Program, combined with engineering controls, administrative controls and training can reduce the incidence of workplace violence.
 It is critical to ensure that all workers know the policy and understand that all claims of workplace violence will be investigated and remedied promptly.

 OSHA has developed a Workplace Violence Safety and Health Topics Page with information that can help you properly evaluate your workplace and prepare to prevent or minimize the likelihood of violence at your workplace.
-The agency has also developed an OSHA Instruction CPL 02-01-052, Enforcement Procedures for Investigating or Inspecting Workplace Violence Incidents [183 KB PDF*, 52 pages].
-This instruction provides direction to OSHA officials who conduct inspections in response to complaints of workplace violence or programmed inspections at worksites in industries with a high incidence of workplace violence (e.g., health care).
+The agency has also developed an OSHA Instruction CPL 02-01-058, Enforcement Procedures and Scheduling for Occupational Exposure to Workplace Violence.
+This instruction provides policy guidance and procedures to be followed by OSHA officials who conduct inspections and issue citations related to occupational exposure to workplace violence.

 Identifying risk factors: